tendakung/tendakung.github.io/_pages/research.md

 # Working Papers

-### [Food Demand] Secular rise and pro-cyclical variation in markups: Evidence from US grocery stores.
+### [Food Demand] Procyclical Markups: Nonparametric Estimates in a Structural Dynamic Panel.
 Coauthored with [Bulat Gafarov](https://are.ucdavis.edu/people/faculty/bulat-gafarov/) and [Jens Hilscher](https://are.ucdavis.edu/people/faculty/jens-hilscher/).
-Presented at the 2023 SEA and 2024 AEA annual meetings.
-An updated draft coming out soon.
-You may download the early version of this paper at [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4551482).
+Presented at the 2023 SEA and 2024 AEA annual meetings; to be presented at the 2025 CEA annual meeting.
+You may download this paper at [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4551482).
 <br>
 <br>
 <img src='/images/research/JMP-webfigure.PNG' width='800'>
 > This paper identifies causes of procyclical variation in markups using micro data.
 We proceed in two steps.
 First, we show that markups can be nonparametrically estimated based on a locally linear demand model.
 We apply a revenue-weighted instrumental variable approach to estimate region-specific time-varying markups using U.S. grocery price scanner data from 2001-2022.
 We find a secular trend rise and procyclical variation in markups.
 Second, using a dynamic panel model, we quantify the contributions of four main drivers of variation: demographic trends, market concentration, aggregate demand, and real interest rate.
-We find that these factors explain a large fraction the variation across markets and over time.
-While reduced market concentration has put some downward pressure on markups, the overall rise has been due to increases in aggregate demand.
-Our results imply that during the 2008-2016 negative real interest rates increased markups counteracting downward pressure from aggregate demand factors.
+Taken together, these factors explain a large fraction of the variation across markets and over time.
+The variations of demographic and market concentration factors had only small impacts, which were moving in opposite directions.
+From 2008-2016 negative real interest rates increased markups counteracting downward pressure from aggregate demand factors; later in the sample markups increased because of higher aggregate demand.

 ### [Agricultural Production] The countervailing investment and rental-supply effects of securing land ownership: Theory and evidence from Nicaragua.
 Presented at the 2024 SEA and 2025 AEA annual meetings.
 You may download the paper [here](/files/pdf/research/land_ownership_security_202411.pdf).